maxboeck/mxb/src/posts/theme-switcher/2020-04-29-color-theme-switcher.md

 ## Building the Theme Switcher

 If you made it this far, congratulations!
 Your website is already themeable (in theory).
 We still need a way for people to switch themes without manually editing the markup though, that's not very user-friendly.

-What we need is some sort of UI component for this.
-There's two parts involved here: Markup and Javascript.
+We need some sort of UI component for this - a theme switcher.

 ### Generating the Switcher Markup